 I chose to use the even berry stitch for this blanket instead of a regular bobble and I love the way it turned out because I think it makes the diamonds a little more subtle.
-You’ll want to make sure you know how to do the berry stitch before you get started.
-Here’s how it’s worked:

-Finished size appx.
-30 x 32 inches
+Finished size 30 in x 32 in

 Starting in the 2nd chain from the hook, work two rows of single crochet (SC), chaining 1 and turning at the end of each row.